Slugging for Rosacea: Is Vaseline or Aquaphor Safe to Use?

 Slugging is NOT appropriate for all types of rosacea, especially those with specific symptoms listed here:

 1. Pus-filled bumps or pustules.
-Ointments can trap moisture and cause the pustules inflamed.
+Ointments can trap moisture and cause the pustules to get inflamed.

 2. Rhinophym or thickening of the skin.
 Slugging may encourage thickness and cause discomfort.